Is a Part-Time MBA Program Worth It?

 Less competition means that an applicant stands a better chance of admission.
 That means one may be able to win entry to better schools offering more influential alumni networks and affiliation with more powerful university brands by applying to a school’s part-time rather than full-time division.
 According to Epstein:

 Dramatic differences in applicant competition exist between some schools’ full-time and part-time or executive divisions.
-For those who might benefit from the exciting possibility of winning admission to a part-time or executive program at a better school, this excerpt from a recent analysis by Poets & Quants’ Jeff Schmitt deserves a close reading:
+For those who might benefit from the exciting possibility of winning admission to a part-time or executive program at a better school, this old but useful excerpt from an analysis by Poets & Quants’ Jeff Schmitt deserves a close reading:

 How much easier is it to get accepted into a part-time or executive MBA program?
 Look no further than Michigan Ross. . .the part-time acceptance rate is nearly 50 points higher—26.3 percent vs. 74.4 percent (with the rate being 72.6 percent for EMBA candidates at Ross).

 Traditionally, Berkeley Haas ranks among the most exclusive full-time MBA programs, with just a 12 percent acceptance rate for the Class of 2018.
 If you take the part-time route, your acceptance odds nearly quadruple to 47.4 percent for the same MBA education and degree at Haas.

 Even more, among part-time applicants, the chances of being accepted rise to over 75 percent at name programs like Georgetown McDonough, Washington University’s Olin School, and USC Marshall.